OpenBB-finance/OpenBB/README.md

 "A few things I am not.
 I am not a cat.
 I am not an institutional investor, nor am I a hedge fund.
 I do not have clients and I do not provide personalized investment advice for fees or commissions."
 DFV

+Trading in financial instruments involves high risks including the risk of losing some, or all, of your investment amount, and may not be suitable for all investors.
+Before deciding to trade in financial instrument you should be fully informed of the risks and costs associated with trading the financial markets, carefully consider your investment objectives, level of experience, and risk appetite, and seek professional advice where needed.
+The data contained in GST is not necessarily accurate.
+GST and any provider of the data contained in this website will not accept liability for any loss or damage as a result of your trading, or your reliance on the information displayed.

 ## Contacts

 [Didier Rodrigues Lopes](https://www.linkedin.com/in/didier-lopes/) - dro.lopes@campus.fct.unl.pt